saeedakc/OP-Outlaws/README.md

 Enjoli | enjbaez | Baez
 Chelsea | chtho3 | Thompson

+Project Description:

 # Proposal Questions:
-What age groups succumbs most and least by Opioid overdoses?
+1. What age groups succumbs most and least by Opioid overdoses?

-What race/ethnicity succumbs most and least to Opioid Ovedoses?
+2. What race/ethnicity succumbs most and least to Opioid Ovedoses?

-Which top three states have the most Opioid related deaths?
+3. Which top three states have the most Opioid related deaths?

-Where do people get their Opioids?
+4. Where do people get their Opioids?
 Are the means in which they are prescribed legal/illegal?

 # Data Sets